Inflatable and Portable Pools

 Kids Can Drown Without a Sound!

-The Sydney Children’s Hospitals Network (SCHN) is conducting a state-wide portable pool safety campaign “Kids Can Drown Without a Sound” for English and non-English speaking community groups.
+The Sydney Children’s Hospitals Network (SCHN) conducted a state-wide portable pool safety campaign “Kids Can Drown Without a Sound” for English and non-English speaking community groups.
 The campaign was developed after experts were concerned by the number of children experiencing drowning and near drowning incidents in portable swimming pools.

 Inflatable pools can be more risky than pools that have been built.1 This is because most of these pools do not have fences and some are not able to be emptied after use due to their size.
 Without fences children have easy access to the water in the pool, placing them at high risk of drowning.

-In NSW, over a quarter (28.2%) of all drowning deaths among children in backyard swimming pools, occur in inflatable or portable swimming pools.7 8 of the 11 deaths (72.7%) that occurred in inflatable or portable pools between 2007 and 2011 did not have a fence which was required under the Swimming Pools Act 1992 (NSW).
+In NSW, over a quarter (29.0%) of all drowning deaths among children in backyard swimming pools, occur in inflatable or portable swimming pools.8 8 of the 11 deaths (72.7%) that occurred in inflatable or portable pools between 2007 and 2011 did not have a fence which was required under the Swimming Pools Act 1992 (NSW).

-Please click here to view a paper developed by Kids Health which includes further information on the issues with inflatable and portable swimming pools.
+Please click here to view the final report of the 2012-13 Kids Can Drown Without a Sound campaign, which includes further information on the issues with portable swimming pools.

 - Small pools should only be used if you will empty and store them away after each use.